Genre: Platformer |

 - Occasional insane difficulty spikes

-- Very few times feels like hit collision is off
+- Very few times feels like the hit collision is off

 Final Score: 8.5 – Great

-An astonishing 2D platformer in a time when certain Sony execs wanted nothing to do with 2D on the platform.
-Despite its difficulty spikes, Rayman 1 is a testament to the era, and worthy of owning.
+An excellent 2D platformer at a time when certain Sony execs wanted nothing to do with 2D on the platform.
+Despite its difficulty spikes, Rayman 1 is a testament to the era and is worthy of owning.